MyPerfectWords - Essay Writing Service

 Beverage descriptions include appearance (clarity, color, foam, bubbles), aroma (often more prominent than food aromas), taste (often more subtle than solid foods), and mouthfeel (viscosity, carbonation, temperature effects).

-Include preparation effects—how brewing time affects strength, temperature affects extraction.
+Include preparation effects, how brewing time affects strength, and how temperature affects extraction.

 Describing Ethnic and International Cuisines